 After Larry Darrent accidentally kills his lover's blackmailing husband, someone else is arrested for the crime.
-When he is found guilty, Larry and Wanda have just three weeks together ...
-See full summary »
+Larry and Wanda have just three weeks together before the trial and if the ...

 After Larry Darrent accidentally kills his lover's blackmailing husband, someone else is arrested for the crime.
-When he is found guilty, Larry and Wanda have just three weeks together before he must give himself up or let an innocent man go to the gallows.Written by
+Larry and Wanda have just three weeks together before the trial and if the man is found guilty then Larry will give himself up and prevent an innocent man going to the gallows.Written by

 Ian Harries <email@example.com>

 7 of 9 people found this review helpful.

 Was this review helpful to you?